jack-driscoll/jack-driscoll.github.io/genius.md

 ## Are you really a genius?

 According to a psychiatrist who evaluated me when I was 13, yes.
-I have an IQ of 141, which places me (barely) in the "genius" category.
+(I have an IQ of 141)[/images/iq_test.jpg], which places me (barely) in the "genius" category.
 I'm not a prick about it, though - no condescension, no "dumb questions", nothing too big or small.
+I always used to downplay my intelligence because sometimes people think I'm trying to say I'm "better than them".
+I'm not "better" than anyone.
+Everyone has their strengths (and weaknesses) and one of mine happens to be a *really nice brain*.
+Unfortunately, much to my dismay, *it's not benefitting other people*, and that's what I would like to use it for and I think that's what the cosmos intends as well.

+I'm not a *super genius* or anything, I'm not *rainman* (although I do have mental illness), and I'm not interested in comparative measures of intelligence.
+This isn't about *who's the smartest*.
+Everyone has different talents and strengths, this is mine, and I know I'm not and I'm never going to be *"the smartest"*, so do yourself a favor and don't compare yourself to other people, including me.
+Look at your strengths and use them.
+Look at your weaknesses and fortify them.
+Be the best person you can be and accept yourself *exactly as you are*, and forget the pissing contest (unless it's for entertainment).

 ## Can't I "Just Google it"?